 According to Florida Statutes section 790.053, it is illegal to openly carry a gun or electric weapon.
 However, individuals may openly carry a gun while going to and from hunting, fishing, camping, or while attending a gun show, as long as the individual has a valid license to carry a concealed weapon, and as long as the gun is not displayed in a threatening way.

 Additionally, a person is legally allowed to openly carry a weapon used for self-defense other than a gun, such as pepper spray or a nonlethal stun gun.

 If a Florida resident violates open carry laws, they could face second-degree misdemeanor charges, punishable by up to 60 days in jail and $500 in fines.
-To combat these charges, an individual should be sure to contact a Broward County gun attorney as soon as possible.
+To combat these charges, an individual should be sure to contact a Broward County gun attorney familiar with the 2nd Amendment in Florida as soon as possible.